Gaussian Probabilities and Expectation Propagation: Abstract

 \section{Abstract}

 While Gaussian probability \emph{densities} are omnipresent in applied mathematics, Gaussian cumulative \emph{probabilities} are hard to calculate in any but the univariate case.
-We offer here an empirical study of the utility of Expectation Propagation (EP) as an approximate integration method for this problem.
+We study the utility of Expectation Propagation (EP) as an approximate integration method for this problem.
 For rectangular integration regions, the approximation is highly accurate.
 We also extend the derivations to the more general case of polyhedral integration regions.
 However, we find that in this polyhedral case, EP's answer, though often accurate, can be almost arbitrarily wrong.
-These unexpected results elucidate an interesting and non-obvious feature of EP not yet studied in detail, both for the problem of Gaussian probabilities and for EP more generally.
+We consider these unexpected results empirically and theoretically, both for the problem of Gaussian probabilities and for EP more generally.
+These results elucidate an interesting and non-obvious feature of EP not yet studied in detail.